Braille e-book: Commercial development

 A Korean concept design published in 2009 by Yanko Design attracted attention.
 A British prototype design called "Anagraphs" was created in 2013, but funding from the European Union ran out before it could be brought to production.

 A braille ebook/tablet was slated to be released for purchase in the 4th quarter of 2016 by the Austrian company Blitab.
 It was expected to be priced under US$3000.
-As of February 2019 the company was inviting people to sign up as a "Tester", with the explanation, "Become one of the first to touch and feel the future of large scale tactile Braille displays."
+As of February 2019 the company was inviting people to sign up as a "tester", with the explanation, "Become one of the first to touch and feel the future of large scale tactile Braille displays."

 In 2018, the German company Metec introduced the Braille E-Book, which, unlike its predecessors, has a field size of 120 x 97 mm, which can accommodate eight lines of 16 characters each.
 This device allows blind users to study graphs and geographical maps in a tactile way.
 The cost of the device is €13,800 (in 2019).
 Since that time it has a couple of improvements including the display size, now it reaches 260 x 150 mm.

 In 2019, Orbit Research together with American Printing House for the Blind released the braille e-book Graphiti, which allows blind people to explore graphical information.
 2,400 points that rise to different heights are capable of transmitting topographic maps and other graphic elements such as shadows and color.
 The device also includes an eight-key braille keyboard for text entry.
 The cost of the device is $24,666 (in 2021).

 In 2020, engineering startup 4Blind, Inc. from Boston created the tactile e-book called Braille Pad.
 This is an 8-inch tablet (contains 3249 tactile pixels) with a built-in camera, which gives access to any graphic images (maps, graphs, etc.), and also allows the user to take photos with instant tactile transmission.
+It is priced at $4,400.